Prag8855/aab/frontend/content/guides/abmeldung.md

 If you [send someone else](#pay-someone-to-do-it) to deregister you, they must also bring...

-- [ ] A signed *[[Vollmacht]]* for each person you deregister
+- [ ] A *[[Vollmacht]]* for each person to deregister.
+Use [this template](https://www.schwarmstedt.de/joomla/formulare/meldewesen/Vollmacht.pdf).

-The appointment is short and easy.
-It takes around 10 minutes.
+The appointment takes around 10 minutes.
 If you don't speak German, you probably won't need help, but you can still bring a translator.

 During your appointment, you will get an *[[Abmeldebescheinigung]]*.